 Frequent blood tests and veterinary checkups are usually required in the first few months after starting treatment and then every few months after that, depending on the dog's response to treatment and tolerance to the medication.

-Vetoryl (trilostane), approved by the FDA in 2008 is the only drug approved to treat both pituitary- and adrenal-dependent Cushing's in dogs.
+Vetoryl (trilostane) is the only drug approved by FDA to treat both pituitary- and adrenal-dependent Cushing's in dogs.
 This prescription drug works by stopping the production of cortisol in the adrenal glands.
 Vetoryl should not be given to a dog that

 - has kidney or liver disease